JulianTurner/AspNetCore.Docs.de-de/aspnetcore/data/ef-rp/concurrency.md

 <span data-ttu-id="d8b41-244">Im hervorgehobenen Code oben:</span><span class="sxs-lookup"><span data-stu-id="d8b41-244">In the preceding highlighted code:</span></span>

-* <span data-ttu-id="d8b41-245">Ist der Wert in `Department.RowVersion` der Inhalt der Entität, als diese ursprünglich in der Get-Anforderung für die Edit-Seite abgerufen wurde.</span><span class="sxs-lookup"><span data-stu-id="d8b41-245">The value in `Department.RowVersion` is what was in the entity when it was originally fetched in the Get request for the Edit page.</span></span> <span data-ttu-id="d8b41-246">Der Wert wird für die `OnPost`-Methode durch ein ausgeblendetes Feld auf der :::no-loc(Razor):::-Seite bereitgestellt, das die zu bearbeitende Entität anzeigt.</span><span class="sxs-lookup"><span data-stu-id="d8b41-246">The value is provided to the `OnPost` method by a hidden field in the :::no-loc(Razor)::: page that displays the entity to be edited.</span></span> <span data-ttu-id="d8b41-247">Der Wert des ausgeblendeten Felds wird vom Modellbinder in `Department.RowVersion` kopiert.</span><span class="sxs-lookup"><span data-stu-id="d8b41-247">The hidden field value is copied to `Department.RowVersion` by the model binder.</span></span>
+* <span data-ttu-id="d8b41-245">Ist der Wert in `Department.RowVersion` der Inhalt der Entität, als diese ursprünglich in der Get-Anforderung für die Edit-Seite abgerufen wurde.</span><span class="sxs-lookup"><span data-stu-id="d8b41-245">The value in `Department.RowVersion` is what was in the entity when it was originally fetched in the Get request for the Edit page.</span></span> <span data-ttu-id="d8b41-246">Der Wert wird für die `OnPost`-Methode durch ein ausgeblendetes Feld auf der Razor-Seite bereitgestellt, das die zu bearbeitende Entität anzeigt.</span><span class="sxs-lookup"><span data-stu-id="d8b41-246">The value is provided to the `OnPost` method by a hidden field in the Razor page that displays the entity to be edited.</span></span> <span data-ttu-id="d8b41-247">Der Wert des ausgeblendeten Felds wird vom Modellbinder in `Department.RowVersion` kopiert.</span><span class="sxs-lookup"><span data-stu-id="d8b41-247">The hidden field value is copied to `Department.RowVersion` by the model binder.</span></span>
 * <span data-ttu-id="d8b41-248">`OriginalValue` verwendet EF Core in der Where-Klausel.</span><span class="sxs-lookup"><span data-stu-id="d8b41-248">`OriginalValue` is what EF Core will use in the Where clause.</span></span> <span data-ttu-id="d8b41-249">Bevor die hervorgehobene Codezeile ausgeführt wird, enthält `OriginalValue` den Wert, der in der Datenbank enthalten war, als `FirstOrDefaultAsync` in dieser Methode aufgerufen wurde.
 Dieser kann sich möglicherweise von dem auf der Edit-Seite angezeigten Wert unterscheiden.</span><span class="sxs-lookup"><span data-stu-id="d8b41-249">Before the highlighted line of code executes, `OriginalValue` has the value that was in the database when `FirstOrDefaultAsync` was called in this method, which might be different from what was displayed on the Edit page.</span></span>
 * <span data-ttu-id="d8b41-250">Der hervorgehobene Code stellt sicher, dass EF Core den ursprünglichen `RowVersion`-Wert aus der angezeigten `Department`-Entität in der Where-Klausel der SQL UPDATE-Anweisung verwendet.</span><span class="sxs-lookup"><span data-stu-id="d8b41-250">The highlighted code makes sure that EF Core uses the original `RowVersion` value from the displayed `Department` entity in the SQL UPDATE statement's Where clause.</span></span>